Airton Andrioli: Career

-He played for West Adelaide in the Australian National Soccer League.
+Andrioli played for West Adelaide in the Australian National Soccer League.

-Until June 2004 he coached the women team of the Canberra United FC.
+Until June 2004 he coached W-League club Canberra United FC.
 Since August 2005 until February 2010 he was a head coach of the Solomon Islands national football team.
 Since February 2010 he worked as FFSA Technical Director.
 Since 2013 he coached the Australia national beach soccer team.

 After the appointment of Carl Veart as Adelaide United's new interim head coach, Andrioli was appointed as his assistant for the remainder of the 2019–20 A-League season after it was resumed following the COVID-19 pandemic in Australia.
 On 13 November 2020, the club announced that Andrioli would remain as Veart's assistant going into the 2020–21 A-League season and was also announced as the club's Head of Youth Football.